Groups and Inverse Semigroups in Lambda Calculus: Related and further work

-In this section we introduce and study an inverse monoid $\PT$ of labelled ordered trees, that, as shown in Proposition \ref{prop:embed}, is isomorphic to the monoid of hereditary permutations $(\mathscr{H\!\!P}, \circ, \mathbf I)$.
+In this section we introduce and study a new inverse monoid $\PT$ of labelled ordered trees, that, as shown in Proposition \ref{prop:embed}, is isomorphic to the monoid of hereditary permutations $(\mathscr{H\!\!P}, \circ, \mathbf I)$.
 Working with $\PT$ has the advantage of revealing the underlying structure in a more transparent way.